 Grad students who need some extra time before their first payment hits should talk to their loan servicer immediately.

 Caveats about grace periods

 As noted above, it’s important to know that PLUS Loans don’t have a grace period.
-Take that into consideration so you’re prepared to make payments upon graduating or contact your loan servicer about deferment.
+Take that into consideration so you’re prepared to make payments upon graduating or contact your loan servicer about deferment or forbearance.